Introduction

 Which corporate governance model is best

-Following models are substantially abstractions of reality and should be considered as such.
-Therefore, there is no winner system today.
-People makes difference, models are ways to (attempt to) ensure that the company is run in the best interest of its owners.
+People make difference, models are ways to (attempt to) ensure that the company is run in the best interest of its owners.
 Regulations, correctives, policies surround the governance approach.

-The best model is that ensures the maximum adherence in the long run by the parties involved.
+The best model is the one that ensures the maximum adherence in the long run by the parties involved.

 Monistic model

-The monistic model represents the most common internationally governance configuration.
+Among models of corporate governance, the monistic represents the most common internationally governance configuration, especially in commonwealth countries.
 It was designed to focus on shareholders’ goals.
 Indeed, although there is a single board (i.e. one-tier), we can find two grades of directors:

 Hence, the entire board of directors is appointed by the shareholders meeting, but it includes non-executives independent members that form the audit committee.
-In fact, the board of directors is allowed to delegate day-to-day managerial powers to one or more executives directors or to a specific executive committee.
-The idea is to obtain an unitary system encouraging outsiders as better management monitoring system (Weisbach, 1988).
-Typical of England, Australia, Ireland, Belgium, Israel, Korea, Spain, United States, Switzerland and Singapore, it is also called “Anglo-American Model” or mixed model.
+In fact, the board of directors is allowed to delegate day-to-day managerial powers to one or more executive directors or to a specific executive committee.
+The idea is to obtain an unitary system encouraging outsiders as a better management monitoring system (Weisbach, 1988).
+Typical of England, Australia, Ireland, Belgium, Israel, Korea, Spain, United States, Switzerland and Singapore, it is also called the “Anglo-Saxon Model” or principal-agent model.

 PDG model